SharePoint/sp-dev-docs/docs/general-development/business-connectivity-services-in-sharepoint.md

-For information about how to get started, see  [Setting up a development environment for BCS in SharePoint 2013](setting-up-a-development-environment-for-bcs-in-sharepoint.md).
+For information about how to get started, see  [Setting up a development environment for BCS in SharePoint](setting-up-a-development-environment-for-bcs-in-sharepoint.md).

-## Using OData with Business Connectivity Services in SharePoint 2013
+## Using OData with Business Connectivity Services in SharePoint
 <a name="bkmk_ODataInBCS"> </a>

 The Open Data Protocol (OData) is a web protocol that lets you expose data to the web using technologies such as HTTP, JavaScript Object Notation (JSON), and AtomPub.
 Access to the data is through specially constructed URLs.
 This architecture lets you interact with data using a variety of technologies.

-For more information, see  [Using OData sources with Business Connectivity Services in SharePoint 2013](using-odata-sources-with-business-connectivity-services-in-sharepoint.md).
+For more information, see  [Using OData sources with Business Connectivity Services in SharePoint](using-odata-sources-with-business-connectivity-services-in-sharepoint.md).